mohamedalangr/Music-Player-Application-JAVA-/README.md

 ## Installation
 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
-3. Compile and run the `MusicPlayerGUI.java` file.
+3. Compile and run the `All Classes.java` files.

 ## Usage
 1. Click "Load Song" to select an MP3 file.